 By utilizing the Matthews™ 1031 Exchange Program, the Matthews™ broker was able to show the seller that they could exchange into an investment that had zero management responsibilities and would increase their overall cash-on-cash return.
-The client was presented with two off-market 7-Eleven’s in Florida, which were listed for sale by another Matthews™ broker.
-The team collaborated to determine if the two off-market 7-Eleven’s would fit the client’s needs.
+The client was presented with two off-market 7-Eleven’s in Florida, which were listed by another Matthews™ broker.
+The team collaborated to determine if the two 7-Eleven’s would fit the client’s needs.
 These properties were brand new developments with excellent surrounding demographics, on a long-term corporate lease with an investment grade tenant.
-The buyer, an institutional client, admired Regent Streets’ proximity to Downtown Culver City, and the rental upside potential the building offered.
-The team encountered a long escrow process and negotiated two 30-day seller extensions; however, they were able to retain the buyer and seller’s focus on the bigger picture.
+By utilizing Matthews™ proprietary technology, the Matthews™ representatives were able to present the seller with multiple buyers.
+The buyer who was ultimately selected admired Regent Streets’ proximity to Downtown Culver City and the building’s rental upside potential.
+The buyer provided the seller with two 30-day extensions for the seller to get their affairs in order to purchase the 7-Eleven’s.

 With the collaboration of dedicated agents and the platform, Matthews™ successfully executed the 1031 Exchange from a multifamily investment to two single-tenant net-lease investments.
 The transaction was perfectly timed; within a week of closing Regent Street for $7.1 million, the seller purchased the two other properties for a combined purchase price of $7.7 million.
 This resulted in limited income loss and a smooth transaction.
 Both the seller and buyer were pleased with the outcome of the transaction.